Paroxetine in Brief

 In order to minimize the chance of withdrawal syndrome, paroxetine should be withdrawn very gradually by reducing the dose

-very slowly over a period of weeks, or months in cases where the symptoms
+very slowly over a period of weeks, or months in cases where the symptoms are severe.

 By reducing the dosage in small increments, your serotonergic system